leethray/AquaCapitan/README.md

 2. Check "Reduce transparency" in System Preference to see change in context menu.

-3. Icon resources could be found in `elements`
-   Many other icon/png/tiff need to be replaced mannually (if only you have time for that):
+3. Icon resources could be found in `https://github.com/leethray/UI-element` Many other icon/png/tiff need to be replaced mannually (if only you have time for that):

    `/System/Library/CoreServices/CoreTypes.bundle`